At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 Not I should have told you.

-Just the same coward’s refuge dressed in new clothes.
+Just the same coward’s refuge in different clothes.

 “It was an accident,” I said.
-“And then it was a lie.
+“And then it became a lie.
 You let me carry guilt that was not mine alone because the truth would have been inconvenient for you.”

 “That’s not fair.”